As every real estate agent knows, success in this career is never an easy task.

 If you turn up for appointments with cigarette breath, unkempt facial hair and crumpled shirts, there is a high possibility that you will never meet the client for the second time.

 Maintaining a professional appearance helps you to create a positive first impression that is helpful for establishing credibility, trust and rapport.

-A well groomed person portrays higher standards that is a good indicator of work ethics and personal habits.
+A well groomed realtor portrays higher standards that is a good indicator of work ethics and personal habits.

 8. Low Self-Confidence

-A good real estate agent should always be confident in their own capabilities.
+A great real estate agent must be confident in their own capabilities.

 If a real estate agent isn’t confident about the property he is representing, it can affect a buyer's response and even the offers that come in.